Your Go-To Walkthrough Site for All Games and Apps - Game8

 Image

 Unfortunately, just because the game feels like a better version of itself doesn’t mean everything’s perfect.
 The grind is still, well, a grind.
-It’s not for everyone—especially when it involves farming the same areas or bosses repeatedly.
+It’s not for everyone, especially when it involves farming the same areas or bosses repeatedly.
 Sure, leveling up is easier now, and the streamlining helps keep players engaged.
 But honestly, aren’t these things that should’ve been fixed by, I don’t know, the first season?

 It also doesn’t help that the new co-op dungeons feel a lot like the World Bosses.

 The new runes, called the Runes of Invocation and Runes of Ritual, have additional effects when paired, but they don’t really add much depth to your character build.
 If anything, they just give you more stuff to grind for, which kind of defeats the purpose of streamlining the experience in the first place.
+Plus, the new enemies can still be defeated using old methods, so why bother?

 Overall, Vessel of Hatred feels less like an effort to improve the general experience for most players and more like a content drop for those who are willing to come back or try it for the first time.
 And that’s a problem because—